Python NumPy zeros() Function

 • Post category:NumPy / Python

-NumPy zeros() function is used to create a new array of given shapes and types filled with zero values.
+The NumPy zeros() function in Python is used to create an array of specified shapes and types, with all elements initialized to zero.
 The zeros() function takes three arguments and returns the array filled with zeros of floating values by default.
-We can customize the specific datatype and order by passing these parameters.
+You can customize the specific datatype and order by passing these parameters.

 In this article, I will explain zero() function syntax, parameters, return value, and how to use this to create ndarray filled with zeros with examples.